 What is a GFCI?

 GFCI stands for ground fault circuit interrupter.
-It is an electrical device designed to protect people from electric shock.
-The most common type is GFCI outlets.
+A GFCI is an electrical device designed to protect people from electric shock.
+Generally speaking, the most common type of GFCI is GFCI outlets.
 You can identify them by the reset button, and they are usually located in the bathroom and kitchen.
-However, you will not find them in older homes.
+However, you will not find them in older homes that have not been updated.

 What is a Ground Fault?